Amrita-Patel/Spotify_Clone/README.md

 ## Features

 1. The project is responsive, adapting to different screen sizes.
-2.Users can dynamically add, play, pause, and seek songs in their playlists, providing an interactive and personalized music experience. 🎶🔀⏯️
+2. Users can dynamically add, play, pause, and seek songs in their playlists, providing an interactive and personalized music experience. 🎶🔀⏯️